pial08/SemVulDet/README.md

 ## Cite
-Please cite the paper whenever our ReGVD is used to produce published results or incorporated into other software:
+Please cite the paper whenever our work is used to produce published results or incorporated into other software: